 The City is a member of the Texas Municipal League's Intergovernmental Risk Pool ("Pool").
 The Pool was created for providing coverage against risks that are inherent in operating a political subdivision.
-The City pays annual premiums to the Pool for liability, aviation, automobile, property and workers' compensation coverage.
+The City pays annual premiums to the Pool for liability, aviation, automobile, property, and workers' compensation coverage.
 The City's agreement with the Pool provides that the Pool will be self-sustaining through member premiums and will provide through commercial companies' reinsurance contracts.

-The Pool agrees to handle all liability, property and workers' compensation claims and provide any defense as is necessary.
+The Pool agrees to handle all liability, property and workers' compensation claims and provide any defense as necessary.
 The Pool makes available to the City loss control services to assist the City in following a plan of loss control that may result in reduced losses.
-The City agrees that it will cooperate in instituting all reasonable loss control recommendations made by the Pool.
-The City also carries commercial insurance on other risks of loss.